Monday, 12 Jan 2026

 Another common assumption with AI is that it will inevitably reduce costs.
 The same was said about the cloud back in the day.

-See also Google partners with Australia to strengthen cybersecurity
+See also Amazon partners with Anthropic to enhance Alexa

 However, while migrating data and workloads to the cloud-delivered an OPEX cost structure with advantages over CAPEX, the final costs in large environments were actually similar.
 One reason was that the more sophisticated systems required more skilled, and therefore more expensive, talent.
 In the same way, automation through AI may change the distribution of costs rather than the total.